normbr/hello-world/README.md

 # hello-world
 Hi Humans:

 Robot here.
-I like Node JS and Coffeescript (mainly that's because that's what I'm made of).Test of GitHub
+I like Node JS and Coffeescript (mainly that's because that's what I'm made of).